 Associate Fellow of the Centre for Science and Policy

-Recently she has been interested in the 'subversive' functions of planning, exploring connections between planning conflicts (especially those concerned with contentious technologies and infrastructures) and developments in wider domains of public policy.
-She has supervised many PhD students on environmental and science/policy topics.
-She was appointed an OBE in 1998 and was a recipient of the Royal Geographical Society's 'Back' Award in 2000.
-She holds an Honorary Professorship at the University of Copenhagen.
-For the academic year 2008-09 she was the King Carl XVI Gustaf Professor of Environmental Science, hosted by Stockholm University's Resilience Centre and the Royal Institute of Technology, Stockholm.
-She was elected a Fellow of the British Academy in 2011 and received an Honorary Doctorate from the Royal Institute of Technology (KTH), Stockholm, in 2012.
+Susan was appointed an OBE in 1998 and was a recipient of the Royal Geographical Society's 'Back' Award in 2000.
+For the academic year 2008-09 she was the King Carl XVI Gustaf Professor of Environmental Science, hosted by Stockholm University's Resilience Centre and the Royal Institute of Technology (KTH), Stockholm.
+She was elected a Fellow of the British Academy in 2011 and received an Honorary Doctorate from KTH in 2012.

 - Novel Materials in the Environment: the Case of Nanotechnology (2008)